 So begins a story of intertwining fates, conflict, and strange destinies.

 Shigurui is an anime series similar to the likes of Samurai X or even Romeo X Juliet, but with plenty of notable differences.
-The series is a dark, violent take on the samurai genre that earned praise and criticism from reviewers.
+The series is a dark, aggressive take on the samurai genre that earned praise and criticism from reviewers.
 The art style is very unique, and the action scenes are incredibly flashy.
 Still, these elements also place Shigurui in the category of anime that some viewers will love and others will hate.

 7: Rurouni Kenshin ( Samurai X )